sohanlaxmicoin/go/services/orbit/internal/docs/reference/errors/forbidden.md

 title: Forbidden
 ---

-If you request data from Horizon you are not authorized to see, Horizon will return a `forbidden` error response.
+If you request data from Orbit you are not authorized to see, Orbit will return a `forbidden` error response.
 This is analogous to a [HTTP 403
 Error][codes].

 If you are encountering this error, please check your request and make sure you have permission to receive that data.

 ## Attributes

-As with all errors Horizon returns, `forbidden` follows the [Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) draft specification guide and thus has the following attributes:
+As with all errors Orbit returns, `forbidden` follows the [Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) draft specification guide and thus has the following attributes:

 | Attribute | Type   | Description                                                                                                                     |
 | --------- | ----   | ------------------------------------------------------------------------------------------------------------------------------- |